Pregnancy: Implantation Bleeding During the First Trimester

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-Bleeding during the first trimester overview
+Is bleeding during the first trimester normal?

 If you have vaginal bleeding during the first three months of pregnancy, alarm bells may go off in your head.
 You may be worried that something bad is happening to your baby.
 While bleeding can be a sign of a serious problem, it isn't always.
 In fact, about 20% of women experience light bleeding or spotting in the first trimester of pregnancy.
 Rest assured -- most of them go on to have uncomplicated pregnancies and healthy babies.